Had an issue with Foxtel? Get a real response.

 Step 2: Request a Case Manager

 For complex issues, ask for a dedicated case manager.
-This provides a single point of contact who will oversee your complaint until resolution.
+This provides a single point of contact who will oversee your complaint until its resolution.

 Step 3: Keep Detailed Records